CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-under-roads.md

 > Long-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > The roll required for minions to move between adjacent Under-deeps sites is decreased by 3.
-Discards and prohibits subsequent play of The Way is Shut.
+Discards and prohibits subsequent play of _The Way is Shut_.
 > >
 > > {: .fs-3 }
 > > _“Rivulets of liquid rock spilled into the molten river, which wound its way beneath basalt arches."_ ***---&#65279;Kuduk&nbsp;Lore***